A Secure Consensus Protocol for Sidechains: Introduction

-\setitemize{leftmargin=*} \begin{itemize} \item \textit{A failure-prone operator.} Although the operator can be trustless, its failure or misbehavior still has critical impact on user experience.
+\setitemize{leftmargin=*} \begin{itemize} \item \textit{A failure-prone operator.} Although the operator can be trustless, its failure and misbehaviour still impose a critical impact on user experience.
 In particular, once the operator is compromised, so is the sidechain.
-Users have to perform mass-exit in order to keep their assets safe, which will probably cause congestion in the mainchain. \item \textit{Withholding attack.} This attack, originated from \textit{Selfish Mining}, has emerged as a critical attack against PoW-based blockchains \cite{7728010} \cite{Eyal:2018:MEB:3234519.3212998} \cite{niu2019selfish}, where selfish miners withhold blocks for unfair mining competition.
+Users have to perform mass-exit in order to keep their assets safe, which will probably cause congestion in the mainchain. \item \textit{Withholding attack.} This attack is originated from \textit{Selfish Mining}, and has emerged as a critical attack against PoW-based blockchains \cite{7728010} \cite{Eyal:2018:MEB:3234519.3212998} \cite{niu2019selfish}, where selfish miners withhold blocks for unfair mining competition.
 In the sidechain context, the withholding attack consists of the block proposer forging an arbitrary block, not propagating it to other nodes, but making the commitment to the mainchain.
-From the mainchain's perspective, the committed block is always accepted since it does not verify the correctness of its content.
+From the mainchain's perspective, the committed block is always accepted since it is too expensive to verify the correctness of its content.
 Current solutions include either instructing the users to exit the sidechain or forcing the proposer providing the data through the smart contract.
-Both two solutions require users to be online and the latter will involve multiple on-chain transactions. \item \textit{Online requirement.} Existing off-chain proposals, including sidechains and PCN, require the users to be online to receive the payment or to verify the block at the end of each block time for trustless operation.
+However, both solutions require users to be online and the latter will involve multiple on-chain transactions. \item \textit{Online requirement.} Existing off-chain proposals, including sidechains and PCN, require the users to be online to receive the payment or to verify the block at the end of each block time for trustless operations.
 Otherwise, sidechain assets might be stolen.
-This requirement is impractical to fulfill.
-There are some potential solutions such as ``watch towers'' \cite{mccorry2018pisa}, where users could outsource their data to a trusted third party.
+This requirement is sometimes impractical to fulfill.
+There are some potential solutions such as ``watch towers'' \cite{mccorry2018pisa} which enables users to delegate to a third party to perform some critical operations on their behalf.
 However, this introduces additional trust assumptions and costs. \end{itemize}